maiko254/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - Script to display current directory contents in long format with user and group IDs displayed numerically.
 6-firstdirectory - Script that creates a directory named my_first_directory in the /tmp/ directory.
 7-movethatfile - Script to move the file betty from /tmp/ to /tmp/my_first_directory.
-8-firstdelete - Script to delete the file betty
+8-firstdelete - Script to delete the file betty.
+9-firstdirdeletion - Script to delete my_first_directory.
+10-back - Script to changes the working directory to the previous one.